-Line # Problem Potential Solution 21 HIV Tests are processed and paid for by the State and do not show on the encounter form or in the billing system.
+Line # Problem Potential Solution 21 HIV Tests are processed and paid for by the State and do not show on the visit form or in the billing system.
 Use other data sources such as logs of HIV tests conducted or reports to Ryan White programs and use this number of tests.
-Mammograms are paid for, but are conducted by a contractor and do not show in the billing system for individual patients.
+22 Mammograms are paid for, but are conducted by a contractor and do not show in the billing system for individual patients.
 Use the bills from the independent contractor to identify the total number of mammograms conducted during the course of the year and report this number.
-23 Use other data sources such as logs of Pap tests conducted and use this number of tests.
+23 Pap tests are processed and paid for by the State and do not show on the visit form or in the billing system.
+Use other data sources such as logs of Pap tests conducted and use this number of tests.
 24 Flu shots are not counted because they are obtained at no cost by the center.
-Use the Medicare cost report data on influenza vaccination reimbursements as an estimate for the number of actual encounters where flu shots were administered.
-Contraceptive management is funded under Title X or a state family planning program and does not have a V-25 diagnosis attached to it.
+Use the Medicare cost report data on influenza vaccination reimbursements as an estimate for the number of actual visits where flu shots were administered.
+25 Contraceptive management is funded under Title X or a state family planning program and does not have a V-25 diagnosis attached to it.
 Use records developed for the Title X or state family planning program to count the number of family planning visits.
 Take care not to count the same visit twice.